UK life Working during study

 If you have permission to work, you can work full-time during your holidays.

-Note that any money that you hope to make while doing part-time or vacation work cannot form part of your visa application.
+Note that, with the exception of work organised by your university or college, any money that you hope to make while doing part-time or vacation work cannot form part of your visa application.

 See the UKCISA Information Sheet Working during your studies and go to the UK Border Agency website for more.